at the end of the family dispute resolution process, this specialist will issue what is known a section 60i certificate.

 (b) the nature of the advice the court is seeking.

-In order to go to Court, you will need to prepare court documents.
+To go to Court, you will need to prepare court documents.
 An “Initiating Application” is a document in which you tell the Court what Orders you would like to have them make.
 An “affidavit” is a document for which you tell the Court your story and why you would like them to make the Orders you seek.
 You may have to file affidavits from other witnesses.

 If needed, your matter may go to a Final Hearing.
 In cases like this, you and any other witnesses you have may be asked to attend Court to answer questions about their evidence.